projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 the following steps:

 -  UOS gets a virtual interrupt
--  VM exit happens and the trapped vCPU is the target where the interrup will be injected.
+-  VM exit happens and the trapped vCPU is the target where the interrupt will be injected.
 -  Hypervisor will handle the interrupt and translate the vector according to ptdev_remapping_info.